johnielb/Masters/1_proposal/Revisiting the Algorithm Charter.md

-# Revisiting the Algorithm Charter
+# Revisiting algorithm governance in the New Zealand public sector

 Johniel Bocacao